Looking for a friendly dog? Then check out this list of some of the friendliest dog breeds in the world!

-It’s not surprising that the Labradoodle has gained such popularity so quickly.
-Originally developed to be hypoallergenic guide dogs, the first planned crosses of Poodles and Labrador Retrievers were arranged by the Royal Guide Dogs Association of Australia.
-The result was a smart and sociable dog who not only possessed a nature appropriate for guide dogs but also had a low-shedding coat.
+The Labradoodle’s quickly-rising popularity comes as no surprise.
+Originally developed to be hypoallergenic guide dogs, the Royal Guide Dogs Association of Australia arranged the first planned crosses of Poodles and Labrador Retrievers.
+The breeding resulted a smart and sociable dog who not only possessed a nature appropriate for guide dogs, but also sported a low-shedding coat.
 Read more about Labradoodles.

-The Lab has the reputation of being one of the most sweet-natured breeds, and it’s well deserved.
-He’s outgoing, eager to please, and friendly with both people and other animals.
+The Lab earned the reputation of being one of the most sweet-natured breeds, and deservedly so.
+Above all, they’re outgoing, eager to please, and friendly with both people and other animals.
 Read more about Labrador Retrievers.

 Tollers are smart, independent, and curious.
 Their personality lies somewhere between that of a Golden Retriever and a terrier.
-It’s not unusual for them to have a sense of humor, and they generally have an outgoing, upbeat attitude.
+It’s not unusual for them to have a sense of humor.
+Also, they generally maintain an outgoing, upbeat attitude.
 Read more about Nova Scotia Duck Tolling Retrievers.

-The well-bred Samoyed is an intelligent, gentle, and loyal dog.
-He is friendly and affectionate with his family, including the children, and thrives on being part of household activity.
+The Samoyed’s fluffy coat protects the intelligent, gentle, and loyal dog underneath all that fur.
+Friendly and affectionate with his family, including the children, the Samoyed thrives on being part of household activity.
 Read more about Samoyed Dogs.